MojeshReddy/-aws-resource-tracker/README.md

-Got it! ✅ You want to create a **README.md** file for your GitHub repo that explains shell scripting for accessing AWS resources and APIs.
-Here’s a good starting point:

----

 # Shell Scripting for AWS & API Access

 This repository contains shell scripts that demonstrate how to interact with **AWS resources** and **REST APIs** using simple Bash commands.